MadaAlAhmadi/Disaster-response/README.md

  In this project, I analyze disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages.

+## Project Description

+This project is a part of UDactiy Data Scince nanodegree, The Project is divided to three Sections:

+- Data Processing, ETL Pipeline: that extract data from source, clean data and save them in a proper databse structure

+- ML Pipeline: that train a model able to classify text message into categories

+- Web App: that shows the model results in real time.

 ## 1. ETL Pipeline
 In a Python script, process_data.py, write a data cleaning pipeline that: